-The EWG has been in the headlines again for their cereal and glyphosate ‘study’, in which they found that several popular cereals ‘contaminated’ with unacceptably high levels of the popular herbicide glyphosate.
+The EWG is often cited for their cereal and glyphosate ‘study’, in which they found that several popular cereals ‘contaminated’ with unacceptably high levels of the popular herbicide glyphosate.

 Glyphosate is the main ingredient in the product RoundUp.
 In the case of oats, glyphosate is sprayed onto the crop to dry the crop before harvesting.

 You might recall that a man was recently granted $289 million dollars in a ruling alleging that glyphosate gave him cancer.
 The man was a gardener who applied glyphosate to school grounds at least once a week for years.
 On several occasions, he was drenched in it.
 His cancer probably wasn’t from eating glyphosate-tainted breakfast cereal.